Are you interested in joining our Community?

 As followers of Jesus Christ Cathedral members use their many talents and gifts in a community of love and service to one another, responding with compassion to both the spiritual and corporal needs of others.
 They share in the love of Jesus Christ through baptism and commitment to the values expressed in the Gospel.

-If you would like to know more about joining the Cathedral and/or volunteering then please get in touch.
+If you would like to know more about joining the Cathedral and/or volunteering then please get in touch by clicking here.

 Questions You May Have